6 Easy Steps to Clean Calphalon Pans

 When you’re dealing with a new piece in the kitchen, you might want to try and do a quick search on how to use and care for it before putting it into action.

 It goes for many other things, but we can say for sure that when it comes to cookware, inquiring and researching is always a good idea, even if you think you already know how to deal with the matter.
 You might just be surprised from time to time.
-I know I still get surprised every now and then.

 Avoid the Dishwasher